raceintospace/raceintospace/README.md

 Mac OS X
 ========

+You need CMake, which is readily obtained from [Homebrew](http://mxcl.github.com/homebrew/), which you probably have anyway.
-[Homebrew](http://mxcl.github.com/homebrew/) has a nice Boost package, and it doesn't cause any runtime linkage issues, so we also need that:
+Homebrew also has a nice Boost package that doesn't cause any runtime linkage issues, so install that too:

-    $ brew install boost
+    $ brew install cmake boost

-CMake automatically handles the other dependencies.
-Mac OS X sometimes includes libpng, and sometimes it doesn't, so we don't use it.
+CMake automatically handles the other dependencies using the stuff in `lib/`.
+Mac OS X sometimes includes libpng, and sometimes it doesn't, so we build our own.
 We do, however, rely on the platform-provided zlib.

 You might want to use Xcode for development.
 CMake can generate an Xcode project file: